 First off, you need to access your wireless router’s admin interface.
 This is where all network administrators manage settings.

-To log in, you will need your router’s username and password.
+You will also need your router’s username and password to log in.
 You can find this information on the back of your router or in its manual.

 2. Open Control Settings